1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 With "p=quarantine

-", unauthenticated emails may be placed in quarantine, but the reception percentage determines the proportion actually subject to this policy.
+", unauthenticated emails can be quarantined, but the reception percentage determines the proportion actually subject to this policy.
 For example, "p=quarantine; pct=50

-" means that 50% of unauthenticated emails will be placed in quarantine, while the remaining 50% will be accepted.
+" means that 50% of unauthenticated emails will be quarantined, while the remaining 50% will be accepted.

 reject